Back Pain · Program · Freedom

 The forced "I'm fine"

-A colleague catches the grimace when you stand up.
-You wave it off.
-At home you don't tell your wife how bad the evenings actually are.
+Someone catches the grimace when you get up.
+You wave it off, and you don't tell your wife how bad the evenings really are.
 You carry it alone.
 That's the exhausting part.

 03